andrew01144/Tasmota-SomfyRTS/README.md

 - Sadly, the Marks have a tiny Space between them, and these appear as glitches on the IRsend signal.
 - The FS1000A filters out the glitches.
 - The CC1101 transmits some of them, but, as far as I can tell, the Somfy filters them out.
 - So, it seems these glitches do not present a problem.
 If you want a completely clean signal, you can add a simple RC filter to the IRsend pin.
+A 1k2 resistor from the IRsend pin to the Tx module Data/GDO0 pin, and a 47nF capacitor from the Data/GDO0 pin to GND.

 ![image](https://user-images.githubusercontent.com/18399286/194718690-cd2effd2-5192-44c0-89d2-3886c64b0a8f.png)